rfranzoia/rf-j/README.md

-# RFj - Url Shortner
+# RF-J - Simple Url Shortener

-Simple URL Shortner implementation
+A simple URL Shortener implementation

 Uses
    + Java 8
    + Spring Boot
    + Spring Data (JPA/Hibernate)
-   + Docker
+   + Docker / Docker Compose

- # HOW TO USE THE URL SHORTENER
+ # How to use the Url Shortener

-     - to create a shortened url open your browser at `http://<ip_address>:8080/api/short/url`
+     - to create a shortened url open your browser at `http://<ip_address>:8080/api/v1/short/url`
         + the shortened url will start with `http://rf.j`, but that can be changed on code, just put the desired url in the BASE_URL constant.

      - to use a previously created shortened url open your browser at `http://<ip_address>:8080/<shortenedu_url>`, this will automatically redirect to the saved url

-# Change Log

-version 1.0.0 - initial version
-   - no database
-   - spring boot 1.56

-version 1.0.1
-   - upgrade to spring boot 2.0

-version 1.2.0
-   - added mySql database support
-   - coded reorganized for a better maintenance
-   - no protocol needed for URL saving (shortening)

-version 1.3.0
-   - added docker integration
+     - to list all previously saved/shortened urls `http://<ip_address>:8080/api/v1/short/`

+     - to show statistics about what is stored `http://<ip_address>:8080/api/v1/short/stats`

+# Configuring and Building

    - to build the docker image with the spring boot url  shorterner application run: `mvn clean package dockerfile:build`

    - to run everything you must: